 Written in the Book of Life

-According to Jewish tradition, during the Days of Awe God opens the Book of Life and goes through the records of our life.
-His judgment then follows on Yom Kippur.
+According to Jewish tradition, it is during the Days of Awe when God opens the Book of Life and goes through the records of our life.
+He announces his judgment on Yom Kippur.
 As believers in Yeshua, we know that our names are already written in the Book of Life (Luke 10:20).
 God has shown mercy on us and has cast our sin into the depth of the sea and remembers them no more (Isaiah 43:25, Hebrews 8:12).

-The Feast of the Trumpet is a picture for Christ’s Second Coming, when at the trumpet’s sound God will gather us to Himself (1 Thessalonians 4:15-17), inaugurating Judgement Day on which He, the Judge of All the Earth (Genesis 18:25) will open His books and judge those who have not accepted His offer of grace and forgiveness according to the record of their life.
+Rosh HaShana is a picture for Christ’s Second Coming, when at the trumpet’s sound, God will gather his elect to Himself (1 Thessalonians 4:15-17).
+This day is followed by Judgement Day on which He, the Judge of All the Earth (Genesis 18:25) will open His books and judge those who have not accepted His offer of grace and forgiveness according to the record of their life.

 Read more about biblical feasts and how they point to Jesus: